HeRAMS-WHO/herams-i18n/docs/index.rst

 Add a User
 ~~~~~~~~~~

 1. To grant a user access to a workspace or project, navigate to the list of workspace or projects, respectively.
-For more details see `Access your worksapace`__.
+For more details see `Access your workspace`_.

 2. You should now see a table similar to the image below.
 In the right-most column of your table you should see one or several icons.
 Click the |share-icon|.
 This will the user management page.
-For all full list of icons and their meanings got `<#icons-and-their-meanings`__.
+For all full list of icons and their meanings go to `Icons and Their Meaning`_.

 3. To grant a user access to a workspace or project, you have to *share* it with them.